 Rochester Embayment Area of Concern

-The Rochester Embayment Area of Concern is a broad bay on the south shore of Lake Ontario at the mouth of the Genesee River.
+The Rochester Embayment Area of Concern (AOC) is a broad bay on the south shore of Lake Ontario at the mouth of the Genesee River.
 It is an approximately 35 square mile portion of Lake Ontario between Nine Mile Point in the Town of Webster and Bogus Point in the Town of Parma.

 The watershed that drains to the Rochester Embayment includes approximately 3,000 square miles and includes all or parts of ten counties (nine in New York and one in Pennsylvania).
 In New York, most of the watershed lies within six counties: Allegany, Genesee, Livingston, Monroe, Ontario, and Wyoming.